Merchant Cash Advance

 CBC works alongside producers, sales agents, and distributors to structure film financing that closes on schedule.

-Discuss your project →CBC's film financing is backed by direct lending capital — deployed from a balance sheet built specifically for the entertainment industry.
+CBC's film financing is backed by direct lending capital — deployed from a balance sheet built specifically for the entertainment industry.
 We work with producers, sales agents, and distributors to structure deals around the assets your production already has.

 "Tax incentives and pre-sale contracts are the most underutilized assets in a film's capital stack."